 hiding places for birds, insects and spiders. leave them for a few more weeks and cut them back November.

 Clear out compost heaps.
 Autumn is the best time to clear out last years compost bins, and use it around the garden.
 If the compost isn't yet ready, turn it to speed up

 the decomposition process.

-Autumn clean out.
+Winter Maintenance.
 Clean out the greenhouse, cold frames & potting/storage areas.